2jjj/2jjj/README.md

 - 🤝 I'm looking for help with **Improving design skills and UI/UX best practices.**

-- 💬 Ask me about **JavaScript, Node.js, Web Development, APIs, and React.**
+- 💬 Ask me about **JavaScript, Node.js, Web Development, APIs, Supabase and React.**

 - 📫 How to reach me **pedrosakamoto27@gmail.com**